|Constructor and Description|

 Where possible, set the Content-Length header (with the

-The content length is automatically set if the entire response fits
+improving performance.
+The content length is automatically set if the entire response fits inside the response

 When using HTTP 1.1 chunked encoding (which means that the response has a Transfer-Encoding header), do not set the Content-Length header.